peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public PeterO.Numbers.EFloat RoundToPrecision(
         PeterO.Numbers.EContext ctx);

-Rounds this object's value to a given precision, using the given rounding mode and range of exponent.
+Rounds this object's value to the specified precision, using the specified rounding mode and range of exponent.

 <b>Parameters:</b>